zzeebbii/bwa-project/README.md

 - [ ] AJAX app **(It will handle all ajax functionalities)**

 ### Needed Django models and their attributes
-TBD
+TBD.
+We are working on it, it will be added once decided.

 ### URIs
-TBD
+TBD.
+We are working on it, it will be added once decided.

 ### Needed Django views and templates
-TBD
+TBD.
+We are working on it, it will be added once decided.

 ### Heroku deployment
-Dummy deployemnt is already done on Heroku at following URL **[Let Connect App for BWA028](https://let-connect.herokuapp.com/)**
+Dummy deployment is already done on Heroku at following URL **[Let Connect App for BWA028](https://let-connect.herokuapp.com/)**

 ## Testing